Skip to main content

 Feature flags may have one of the following three statuses:

-• New: A recently created flag that hasn't yet received any request.
+• Never Used: A recently created flag that hasn't yet received any request.

 • Receiving requests: Active flags that have received requests within the last 7 days.

-• Inactive: Flags that haven't received requests for over 7 days.
+• No Recent Traffic: Flags that haven't received requests for over 7 days.
 It's important to note that both ON and OFF flags can become inactive.

 The flag status helps identify the lifecycle stage of your flag, indicating if it's time to archive it.
 Access the feature flag lifecycle page to learn more about the best practices for the flag's usage.